Sudarshan-Rao/Angular-Web-UI-Challenge/CODE_REVIEW.md

 -Used http params to pass in the search query.
 -Improved type safety.
 -Fixed all linting errors, testings errors, and warnings.

+Developer Notes:
+-The google api is rate limiting the requests.
+Unable to run tests due to this.
+May have to mock the api call.